AllenInstitute/CDS-metadata-schemas/.github/ISSUE_TEMPLATE/controlled-vocabulary-term-request.md

 ---
-name: Ontology Term Request
+name: Controlled Vocabulary Term Request
-about: Use this form to make an ontology term request.
+about: Use this form to make a controlled vocabulary term request.
-title: OTR
+title: Controlled Vocabulary Term Request
-labels: new ontology term
+labels: new controlled vocabulary term
 assignees: ''

 ---